Contemporary vs Modern Dance

 Notable Pioneers Merce Cunningham, Pina Bausch Martha Graham, Isadora Duncan, Alvin Ailey

 Advice for Beginners Experiment with improvisation with basic ballet or jazz to build flexibility and control.
-Begin with modern techniques like Graham’s to develop core strength and grounding principles.
+Begin with modern techniques, like Graham’s, to develop core strength and foundational principles.

 Contemporary vs Modern Dance: Key Differences and Best Choices for Beginners